-The Global Change Data Lab is a non-profit research organization in the education sector, registered in England and Wales (Charity Number 1186433).
+The Global Change Data Lab is a charity in the education sector, registered in England and Wales (Charity Number 1186433).
 Our purpose is to advance education in how global living conditions and the earth’s environment are changing, through the production and maintenance of public online resources and related products.

 We are focused on solving five big problems.